bgrayburn/CV/CV/Rayburn_CV.md

 - Designing and developing prototypes to enable communication across worldviews
 - Researching philosophical and social psychological understanding of communication and language
 - Examining artificial intelligence and knowledge graph tools to model relationships between worldviews
+- Participated in an invitation only workshop, including presenting, at the Applied Social Media Lab at Harvard's Berkman Klein Center

 ### Founding Engineer : Life Lessons